 Some places offer sugar-free drinks, but that doesn’t mean these drinks are low in carbs.
 Take, for instance, a Starbucks Vanilla Latte made with sugar-free vanilla syrup.
 It still has 13g of carbs from the milk despite being sugar-free.
 In case you didn’t know: milk contains lactose, which is milk sugar.
 Studies show the body turns lactose into glucose once digested 4.

 Drinks you can order include water, plain coffee, diet soda, iced tea (sugar-free), almond milk, and dry wine.
 Feel free to customize drinks at coffeehouse chains like Starbucks who offer non-nutritive sweeteners, nut milks, and sugar-free syrups.
-As Colleen Morgan, who is founder of Hip2Keto explains it,
+As Collin Morgan, who is founder of Hip2Keto explains it,

 “You can usually find a keto option at any restaurant and most places are totally willing to make accommodations for you.”